-- A complete bed bath may not be needed every day. - A partial bath may consist of face, hands, armpits, genital area, back, and buttocks. - Encourage the shelter resident to do as much as possible. - Ensure privacy. - Always wear disposable gloves when washing a person. - Bathe from the head down. - Place a dry towel under each part of the body as you proceed. - Wash, rinse, and dry each section of the body assisting the shelter resident in turning and moving as needed. - Always wash the genital area last.
+- A complete bed bath may not be needed every day. - Encourage the shelter resident to do as much as possible. - Ensure privacy. - Always wear disposable gloves when washing a person. - Bathe from the head down. - Place a dry towel under each part of the body as you proceed. - Always wash the genital area last.